 Good news for all lazy people!
 Research indicates that lazy people tend to be very adept in their jobs.
 If you are looking for someone to find a way to perform a challenging task in no time, get a lazy person to do it.
 Such a person will not want to waste motions and will find the easiest way to do the job because they do not want to use any more energy than is required.

-2. Improved creativity
+2. Being lazy boost creativity

 When you are not thinking about any specific thing, in particular, that’s when you get your best ideas.
 When you concentrate too much on piecing things together, you might get the opposite effect.
-However, when you let go and let your brain wander, you might find the solution faster.
+Allowing yourself to let go and let your brain wander, you might find the solution faster.